Forecasting with Feedback: The model

-\paragraph{Outcome determination} A scalar state variable and a linear outcome equation are simplifications that allow us to make our points in a clear and tractable way.
-In real world applications, such as inflation forecasting, the forecaster's information set will typically contain observations on many variables.
-Nevertheless, one might think of $\theta$ as a ``sufficient statistic'' of the forecaster's information or some function of the raw covariates that compresses information (such as, say, a principal component).
-Moreover, linearity, coupled with the independence of $\theta$ and $\epsilon$, imply that the DM's action has a direct impact only on the conditional mean $E(y|\,\theta)$ and not on higher moments.
+\paragraph{Outcome determination} A linear outcome equation is a simplification that allows us to make our points in a clear and tractable way.
+Linearity, coupled with the independence of $\theta_t$ and $\epsilon_{t+1}$, imply that the DM's action has a direct impact only on the conditional mean $E(y_{t+1}|\,\theta_t)$ and not on higher moments of the outcome.
 Nonetheless, the feedback mechanism described in our model will be present qualitatively even if policy affects the distribution of the outcome in a more complex way.

-\paragraph{Forecaster's preferences} Our choice of the forecaster's quadratic loss function is deliberate.
-In the absence of feedback effects, the MSE-optimal forecast is unbiased, and forecast errors are unpredictable given the forecaster's information.
-We will show that these properties generally break down under feedback.
-Using squared-error loss makes it clear that it is the feedback mechanism itself which generates the biases and other non-standard properties of optimal forecasts in our model.
+\paragraph{Forecaster's preferences} Endowing the forecaster with quadratic loss is a deliberate choice.
+As we will see in Section~\ref{sec: results}, the optimal forecast under feedback is generally biased.
+Using squared-error loss ensures that this result is not due to a ``built-in'' preference for under- or overprediction.

-\paragraph{Forecaster's information} Two key assumptions in the model are that $(i)$ the state is the forecaster's private information, and $(ii)$ the state cannot be communicated to the DM directly, only through the forecast.
-We believe that these assumptions capture the main features of forecaster-DM interactions in practice.
-First, DMs typically rely on advisers because, on their own, they lack the capability or resources to acquire and process all the information relevant to their decisions.
+\paragraph{Forecaster's information} Two key assumptions of the model are that $(i)$ the state $\theta_t$ is the forecaster's private information, and $(ii)$ the state cannot be communicated to the DM directly, only through the forecast.
+These assumptions are meant to capture, in an abstract way, how DMs and forecasters typically interact in practice.
+First, DMs often rely on advisors because they may lack the capacity or resources to acquire and process all information relevant for their decisions.
 Second, for similar reasons, the advice given by experts often comes in the form of summary statistics and projections of key outcomes rather than raw data.
-Indeed, forecasting would be a meaningless activity if constraints justifying $(ii)$ did not exist in the real world.
+Indeed, professional forecasting would be unnecessary in the real world if constraints justifying $(ii)$ did not exist.

+\paragraph{Linear forecast} In the model, the DM conjectures that the forecast is a linear function of the state.
+We then look for linear equilibria where this conjecture is self-confirming.
+Focusing on linear equilibria is common in economic theory because they are appealing as behavioural predictions and are analytically tractable.
+Indeed, we will explicitly solve our model for such an equilibrium and study it directly.